falcoframework/Falco.Htmx/readme.md

 ## Getting Started

 This guide assumes you have a [Falco](https://github.com/pimbrouwers/Falco) project setup.
-If you don't, you can create a new Falco project using the following command:
+If you don't, you can create a new Falco project using the following commands.
+The full code for this guide can be found in the [Hello World example](examples/HelloWorld/).

 ```shell
 > dotnet new web -lang F# -o HelloWorld